-ASMD Executive Director Bonnie Styles spoke to advocated in the U.S. Capitol Visitors Center at the 2020 Museums Advocacy Day in Washington D.C.
+ASMD Executive Director Bonnie Styles spoke at the Congressional Breakfast in the U.S. Capitol Visitors Center at the 2020 Museums Advocacy Day in Washington D.C.
 She is shown below with ASMD Member Doug Jones, Director of the Florida Museum of Natural History. … More Advocacy for Museums

 Todd Boyette, Director of the Morehead Planetarium and Science Center hosted the 2020 ASMD Directors Forum in Chapel Hill, North Carolina.
 The meeting ran from February 17 through noon on February 19.
 We reserved a block of rooms at the Carolina Inn, an iconic destination hotel in Chapel Hill located on the University of North Carolina campus within a short walking distance from the Morehead Planetarium and Science Center.
 The program committee, led by Vice Presidents Julie Stein and Joe Keiper, also included Todd Boyette, Elizabeth Pierce, Denise Young, Terri Trotter, and Bonnie Styles.
 They developed an invigorating program.
 A copy of the Final Program for the 2020 ASMD Directors Forum is attached here.
 Please note that registration for the 2020 Forum was limited to ASMD members and assistant directors invited by an ASMD member.
 If you are not a member, please consider applying for ASMD membership so you will be able to attend a future Forum. … More 2020 Directors Forum in Chapel Hill